leslieyel/Phidgets-Light-Keypad/README.md

 Installation:
 ==========
 ### Software
 Download and copy this project folder to anywhere you like in your local harddisk
+Execute "run.bat" to start running

 ### Hardware
 Five phidgets light sensors (model 1143) are connected to a single Phidgets inter-face Kit 8/8/8, which connects to a Windows PC via USB